List of Slayers characters: Amelia

 Amelia's perspective on good and evil evolves significantly as the series progresses.
 Most of her lessons in justice and heroism came from her father.
 After the murder of her mother, Amelia vowed never to use blades, though she once used the Sword of Light to channel the Ra-Tilt.
-Amelia is versed in the common clerical spells, and knows a bit of black and Shamanistic magic that she learned with her older sister.
-Her older sister, Gracia, is Naga the Serpent.
+Amelia is versed in the common clerical spells, and knows a bit of black and Shamanistic magic that she learned with her older sister, who may be Gracia, Naga the Serpent.